Why Combat Sports Cross-Training Is No Longer Optional in 2026

 My Prediction: The Specialist Window Keeps Shrinking

-Here’s where I’ll plant my flag: within five years, the number of world-level fighters in any combat sport who train exclusively in one discipline drops below 10%.
-Not because rules change, but because the athletes who cross-train keep beating the ones who don’t.
+Here’s where I’ll plant my flag: within five years, the number of world-level fighters in any combat sport who train exclusively in a single discipline will drop below 10%.
+Not because the rules change, but because the athletes who cross-train keep beating those who don’t.

 The pure specialist who refuses to acknowledge other arts will still exist.
 They’ll just exist outside the rankings that matter.